Highlights in spite of Covid-19

 OUR MANAGING DIRECTOR SOLO

 Leticia has always been serious about her studies, but struggled with Math in HS and had to retake the test a couple times.
 Her dream was to become a nurse, but after 3 years of PIF, and being around volunteers Kathy, Sue and Toni, she has enrolled in Early Childhood Education at UCC (University of Cape Coast).
-She is completing her second year and excels in the “practical” activities and developing lesson plans with the small ones.
+She has completed her second year and excels in the “practical” activities and developing lesson plans with the small ones.
 She also developed a process for cheaply making handwashing soap.

 Eric graduated with honors from (KNUST) Kwame Nkrumah Inst of Sci and Tech in Kumase.
 His major was Chemical Engineering, his last year was a 4.0.
 He is now in his year of National Service as an assistant lecturer at the university.
 Eric has always been a leader and an inspiring public speaker.